 Department of History

 Kalamazoo, MI 49008-5334

-“The Einstein-Picasso Question: Neo-Idealist Abstraction in the Decorative Arts and Manufactures,” Historical Studies in the Natural Sciences, 43, no. 3 (2013), 40 pp., in press.
+“The Einstein-Picasso Question: Neo-Idealist Abstraction in the Decorative Arts and Manufactures,” Historical Studies in the Natural Sciences, 43 (2013), 281-333.

 “Ciencia en Córdoba en el siglo diecinueve,” in Universidad Nacional de Córdoba.
 Cuatrocientos años de historia, Daniel Saur and Alicia Servetto, ed.
 (Córdoba, Editorial de la Universidad Nacional de Córdoba, 2013; 2 vols), 1: 251-81.